frictionlessdata/schema-collaboration/docker/README.md

 The Docker image created for this project can use an internal sqlite3 database or a MariaDB/MySQL.

 ## Start a `schema-collaboration` server instance
-Download the image:
+Download the Docker image:
 ```
 $ docker pull cpina/schema-collaboration
 ```

-### Using a sqlite3 database
+### Using an sqlite3 database
+**Warning: if you intent to persist the data of this Docker container see the section ...
+On destroying the container ran in this example the database will be destroyed.**

-Execute it passing the environment variables to create the admin password and data manager user:
+Run the Docker image, passing the environment variables to create the admin password and data manager credentials:
 ```
 docker run \
     --interactive --tty \
     --name schema_collaboration \
     --publish 8000:80 \
     -e FORCE_SQLITE3_DATABASE=1 \
-    -e ADMIN_PASSWORD=my_secret_pw \
+    -e ADMIN_PASSWORD=admin_secret_pwd \
     -e DATAMANAGER_USERNAME=data \
     -e DATAMANAGER_PASSWORD=dm_secret_pwd \
     -e DATAMANAGER_FULL_NAME="DataName DataSurname" \
     cpina/schema-collaboration
 ```

-After running it:
+When the Docker container is running you can:
- * Visit http://localhost:8000 to launch schema-collaboration
+ * Visit http://localhost:8000 to open schema-collaboration
- * Visit http://localhost:8000/admin and login with User: admin Password: my_secret_pw
+ * Visit http://localhost:8000/admin and login with User: admin Password: admin_secret_pwd
  * Visit http://localhost:8000/accounts/login/ and login with Username: data Password: dm_secret_pwd

- * Kill it with `Control+C`
- * Delete the image if you want to run again from scratch with `docker rm schema_collaboration`
+If you want to run it again from scratch delete the container: `docker rm schema_collaboration` **This deletes the database**

-**Warning: above command uses sqlite3 database and the sqlite3 file is not in a volume.
-On destroying the image the database will be destroyed.** There is an example using `docker-compose` below.

 ### MariaDB database
 For this you need to have a MariaDB/MySQL server with a user to access and manage the database.
 This user should have privileges to create and drop tables in the database.

-In case of doubt check your database manual.
-As a quick reference execute on the SQL shelL with enough privileges:
+With sufficient privileges, execute the following in an SQL shell:
 ```
 create database schema_collaboration;
 use schema_collaboration;